dtedt/dtedt.github.io/games.md

-Here are some game demos for my works-in-progress.
-For my commercially available games, see www.outpost4.net
+Here are some demonstrations of my works-in-progress.

+For commercially available games, see [Outpost4](http://www.outpost4.net)

 - [Mars #2](/mars.html)